How College Tuition Impacts Overall Rankings

-When U.S. News & World Report issued its most recent college rankings, few California Schools made the top of the list in the nationwide category.
+When U.S. News & World Report reviewed college tuition debt to issue its most recent college rankings, few California Schools made the top of the list in the nationwide category.
 All of the major universities ranked offer a full range of undergraduate majors, masters, executive education, and doctorate degrees.

 As parents, we look at what seems to be the runaway cost of a college education these days and are concerned about how we will afford tuition at some of these universities.
 Our students are piling up tuition debt at record levels with no end in sight, at least that what Forbes reported in 2018.

 Debts totaled $ 1.5 trillion nationwide.
 The average students owes about $40,000.00 in tuition debt.
 Two percent of students owe $ 100,000 or more.
 Student loan repayments, in some cases, are the cost of a mortgage.
 A college student with no student debt these days is rare.
 He or she likely went to West Point, Annapolis, Air Force, or the Merchant Marine academies for a free ride.

 Our Reserve Officer Training School students at colleges across the nation attend on full scholarship that even include a monthly stipend.
 The bad news is the Top 5 schools are also the most expensive in the nation.
 Whoever said that, “You get what you pay for” may not always be right.
 California residents will receive at great education at any of the state’s University of California campuses.

 Stanford’s annual base tuition is $53, 529.00 per year.
 This does not include anything but base tuition.
 Books, parking, meals, and dorm fees aren’t included.
 To Stanford’s credit, it was the only California University to crack the nation’s Top 10 ranking as it came in at No. 6.
 While Stanford was “just” No. 6 in the nation, who were the Top 5 you might ask?